From Illusion to Insight: Understanding The Meaning of Plato’s Myth of the Cave

 TAKE THE YOUTH WISDOM TEST

-MINI SELF-ASSESSMENT TEST: DO YOU LIVE IN THE PLATONIC CAVE?
+MINI SELF-ADMINISTERED TEST: DO YOU LIVE IN THE PLATONIC CAVE?

 Read the sentences below and select the ones you agree with and that you think make the most sense.